sarsamurmu/reboost/docs/configurations.md

 Type: `string`\
 Default: `process.cwd()`

 Directory to use as the root directory.
-Used to resolve relative paths.
+This path will be used to resolve all relative paths in the configuration.

 #### `resolve`
 Type: `object`